-The church today is encumbered by preconceptions about political issues, such as "the separation of church and state" and the desire to maintain tax exempt status.
-In this respect, we are following the government more than Christ, even though our collective conscience may be telling us that things such as political torture and pre-flight molestations at TSA screenings are not quite right.
+The church today is often encumbered by preconceptions about political issues, such as "the separation of church and state" and the desire to maintain tax exempt status.
+In this respect, we are following government rule more than Christ's rule, even though our collective conscience may be telling us that things such as censored freedom of speech, political torture and pre-flight molestations at TSA screenings are not quite right.
 You may attend church regularly, but how does your affiliation with church really effect your ability to be salt and light in the world?
-Are you being conditioned to stand up for truth as you are taught in your church?
-Or are you being more strongly conditioned by society to follow the government and its standards without question?
+Are you being conditioned to stand up for light and truth as you are being taught in your church?
+Or is the opposite?
+Are you being more strongly conditioned to follow the government and its standards without asking any questions?
 I see more of the latter today, by far.

 The Apostle Paul stood up for truth in a political context.

 Paul stated, "Follow my example, as I follow the example of Christ."
 (1 Corinthians 11:1) And Acts 16.37 describes an incident when Paul was illegally imprisoned and the officials wanted to pass it off quietly and forget about it.
 And what was Paul's response?

 "But Paul said to the officers: 'They beat us publicly without a trial, even though we are Roman citizens, and threw us into prison.
 And now do they want to get rid of us quietly?
 No!
 Let them come themselves and escort us out.'"
 (NIV)